-Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill.
+Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill who have been trained in this activity and do not have any potential conflicts of interest.
+If AI tools have been used to assist in the marking of candidates' work, they will not be the sole marker.
 JCoSS is committed to ensuring that work produced by candidates is authenticated in line with the requirements of the awarding body.
 Where a number of subject teachers are involved in marking candidates' work, internal moderation and standardisation will ensure consistency of marking.

-On being informed of their centre assessed marks, if a candidate believes that the assessor has not properly applied the mark scheme to their marking, then they may make use of this appeals procedure below to consider whether to request a review of the centre's marking.
+On being informed of their centre assessed marks, if a candidate believes that the assessor has not properly applied the mark scheme to their marking or if the above procedures were not followed in relation to the marking of their work, then they may make use of this appeals procedure below to consider whether to request a review of the centre's marking.